 Ways To Give

 The generosity of Alfred University alumni, parents and friends benefits the University today and propels us toward an even greater future.
-Whether it's $25 or $250,000, every gift makes the Alfred experience even better.

 Every gift to AU impacts our students - energizing campus, supporting close student-faculty collaborations, promoting leadership development, providing study-abroad opportunities and preparing students for life after college.